miniql/miniql/README.md

 ## Features

 - Decouples the query engine from entity resolution.
+- No type system - use your programming language for that! (e.g. TypeScript)
 - Follows relationships and resolves nested entities.
 - There is no schema, must like MongoDB.
 - The "query" is passed through to the resolver, so in your resolvers you are free to implement: